Wi-Fi Agile Multiband

 - Deliver a high-quality service regardless of changing Wi-Fi environment

-Wi-Fi Agile Multiband uses several mechanisms to better manage spectrum and network resources, balance network load, increase mobility, and provide the best possible user experience:
+Wi-Fi Agile Multiband facilitates efficient use of multiple frequency bands, including 2.4 gigahertz (GHz), 5 GHz, and 6 GHz, and includes mechanisms to better manage spectrum and network resources, balance network load, increase mobility, and provide the best possible user experience:

 Dynamic network monitoring: APs and client devices continually exchange information about the current Wi-Fi network environment